 While this much is going for Uber, Khosrowshahi said at an event sponsored by Goldman Sachs: “I want to run the bus systems for a city.
 I want you to be able to take an Uber and get into the subway… get out and have an Uber waiting for you.”

-Concerning about the data-sharing part, Uber looks to expand its Movement Project to more than 12 new cities.
-The company launched this project last year for providing users with mapped travel times with the help of the company’s vast ride data.
+Concerning the data-sharing part, Uber looks to expand its Movement Project to more than 12 new cities.
+The company launched this project last year to provide users with mapped travel times with the help of the company’s vast ride data.
 It is an online tool to measure travel times across various parts of a city by tracking trips in terms of being faster or slower over time.
 The first cities that are to be served by this tool are Amsterdam, Bangalore, Brisbane, Cairo, Hyderabad, Melbourne, Mumbai, Nairobi, New Delhi, Perth, Pittsburgh, and Toronto.

 Uber is as well partnering with Washington and SharedStreets to compile and analyze data on curb usage in the city.
 The data will be shared by Uber on popular curbs for pickups and drop-offs of ride-hailing services.
 This is aimed at convincing authorities to create more space in cities for ride-hailing companies like Uber.